 Verizon has announced an over-the-air software update for the DROID DNA that's going to make a few users upset.
 There's no reason to wonder if this latest firmware version will make it more difficult to achieve root access, for the carrier has put this little tidbit of information towards the top of the change log.
 The second, and perhaps most interesting, item on the list reads: Device root vulnerability issue has been resolved.
-That's pretty much all rooted users of the DROID DNA need to know about the 4.09.605.5 update.
 Read More

 AT&T is rolling out a minor over-the-air firmware update to its version of the LG G2.
 The change log is pretty vague with this one, and most of the changes won't be anything people particularly notice.
 There's a security patch, which is generally something to be thankful for (though rooted users may disagree).
 There's an APN update, and the included music player app has seen some attention as well.
 The change log closes with "G Watch compatibility," something devices running Android 4.3 or higher should already have.
 Read More

 The Galaxy S4 Mini is not one of the more attention grabbing devices.
 It's the weaker, smaller variant of last year's flagship Samsung device, and it's only a small phone in the modern sense of the word.
 Regardless, Sammie is doing right by its customers and keeping the device up-to-date with a fresh version of KitKat.
 We've already seen version 4.4.2 hit handsets running on Verizon, Sprint, and US Cellular, so it's about time for AT&T customers to get the same experience.
 Read More